 A designated skills section is also a good addition to the format of your resume.
 This is where you can include the languages and tools that you use.
-Take a look at the job description and match the words exactly where you can because both recruiters and applicant tracking systems will be looking for exactly those words.
+Take a look at the job description and match the words exactly where you can.
+This helps both recruiters and applicant tracking systems because they are looking for exactly those words.

-The final step to make you stand out from the crowd is a data science portfolio where you highlight the real-world experience you have and the impact you have made.
-You can make your portfolio on GitHub and include a deck to explain each project as well as all of the data that you have.
+The final step to make you stand out from the crowd is a data science portfolio.
+Use this to highlight the real-world experience you have and the impact you have made.
+You can make your portfolio on GitHub and include a deck to explain each project and the data.
 Check out our outline of a strong data science portfolio for more information.

 Step 2: Search smart and find the best opportunities for you

 There are a lot of different types of companies and cultures.
 We often recommend that candidates think about the environment in which they are most likely to thrive before beginning to search for jobs.
 Asking questions to yourself is a good way to figure out what you like.